-Community events refer to and include any event(s) such as school-based events or health fairs that engage families or the broader community where SNAP-Ed is taking place.
+Community events refer to and include any event(s) such as school-based events, health fairs, community forums, events at retailers or pantries, etc. that engage families or the broader community where SNAP-Ed is taking place.

 - Participation in nutrition education or physical activity promotion events, classes, and community events must: - Focus on SNAP-Ed program activities and engage SNAP-eligible audiences identified in the Program Summary and Budget included with your contract. - School-based events must engage families/caregivers. - Use the Community-Based Events and Parent Engagement Activities form found at snap-ed.michiganfitness.org/forms-and-reports to determine if an event is reasonable and necessary to support your core SNAP-Ed programming.